kyak15/kyak15/README.md

 ## 🚀 What I'm Up To

+- 💻 Building Spring Boot applications with PostgreSQL
+- - 📶 Learning about Computer Networking with Sockets
 - 🤖 Exploring Machine Learning with [scikit-learn](https://scikit-learn.org/)
-- 💻 Building Spring Boot applications with PostgreSQL
-- 📶 Learning about Computer Networking with Sockets

 ## 🎓 My Background